 Collective worship takes place in different forms every day at Lewknor.
 On Monday morning the whole school worships together in the church.
-On Tuesday and Wednesday class worship sessions are held in the classrooms, outside or in the church.
-On Thursday the schools joins together once again to share prayers and songs in the church.
-On Friday the school worships together in the church and celebrates its achievements throughout the week.
+On Tuesday, Wednesday and Thursday worship sessions are held in the classrooms, outside or in the church.
+On Friday we gather together twice.
+In the morning the school worships together in the church and celebrates its achievements throughout the week.
+In the afternoon, school joins together for a celebration of song and worship.
 Worship usually lasts 20-30 minutes but the length of collective worship may vary.